gabssnake/observablehq-docs/docs/learn/notebooks-cells.md

 You can move cells by clicking and holding the mouse over the bar on the left of the cell (the pointer will turn into a hand icon).
 Hold down the mouse or track pad button to drag the cell to a new position in the notebook.
 A horizontal line indicates where the cell will end up when you drop it.
 As an alternative, the toolbar on the bottom of the browser lets you move a cell up or down by clicking the arrow buttons.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/drag2.mp4" alt="User moves cells in the notebook by clicking to the left of a cell and dragging it up and down the page." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/drag2.mp4" alt="User moves cells in the notebook by clicking to the left of a cell and dragging it up and down the page." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 To move multiple cells, click Select in the cell menu (three dot menu).
 This shows checkboxes for each cell, which lets you pick which ones to include.
 You can bulk move all selected cells at once using arrow buttons in the tool bar at the bottom of your browser window, delete them all using the trash can icon, or duplicate them using the duplicate button.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/dragMultiple.mp4" alt="User moves multiple cells in a notebook at once by selecting each cell then using the up and down arrows to move them in the notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/dragMultiple.mp4" alt="User moves multiple cells in a notebook at once by selecting each cell then using the up and down arrows to move them in the notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ## Create a notebook